 The UAB ENGEL SCHOOL SUMMER PROGRAM is offered for 8 weeks from 8am-2pm each June and July.
 Referrals to the summer program may be made by parents, schools, or clinicians.
 Participation may be funded by Medicaid, ALL KIDS, self pay, or partially by PEEHIP.
 The Engel School Summer Program focuses on assisting adolescents develop and improve life skills, social skills, coping skills, and self esteem.
 Therapeutic activities include individual and group therapy, art therapy, therapeutic community meetings, therapeutically oriented classes, therapeutic field trips, physical education, and goal reviews.
 The same multidisciplinary team in place for the school year program is in place during the summer program.

 The UAB ENGEL THERAPEUTIC PRESCHOOL PROGRAM is a component of the ENGEL SCHOOL.
 It is also a language based program focusing on early intervention and treatment of emotionally at risk preschool children for the promotion of emotional, behavioral, social and academic school readiness.
-Children in the program receive individual and group therapy, speech and language services as indicated, and educational preparation.
+Children in the program receive individual and group therapy, and educational preparation.
 Parent/guardian participation in parent support and guidance services are considered vital to each child’s progress.
 Funded by Medicaid, ALL KIDS, self pay and partially funded by PEEHIP, the Therapeutic Preschool is a year long program offering services to preschool children five days a week from 8 am to noon.
 Referrals are accepted throughout the year as places are available from parents and guardians, caregivers, clinicians, and agencies throughout the region.
 An extended diagnostic evaluation completed by a UAB child and adolescent psychiatry fellow, under the supervision of a faculty member, is often helpful towards facilitating entrance into the program and coordination of services.
-The preschool therapeutic team includes the program coordinator, a child and adolescent psychiatrist, senior child and adolescent psychiatry fellows, a teacher also educated as a speech and language pathologist, two classroom aides, and a nurse clinician.
+The preschool therapeutic team includes the program coordinator, a child and adolescent psychiatrist, senior child and adolescent psychiatry fellows, two classroom aides, and a nurse clinician.